Last Updated on May 17, 2023 by Matt Musico

 He didn’t quite reach those numbers again in his career, but upon getting to the Rangers, Beltré immediately started producing at a higher level and with more consistency.
 The veteran third baseman enjoyed three different 30-100 campaigns, and he slugged at least 30 homers in each of his first three years with the organization.

-Beltré finished within the top-10 of MVP Award voting six times.
-Outside of 2004 with Los Angeles, the only other time he finished in the top five was 2012 with Texas.
+Beltré finished within the top 10 of MVP Award voting six times.
+Outside of 2004 with Los Angeles, the only other time he finished in the top five was in 2012 with Texas.
 He placed third behind Miguel Cabrera and Mike Trout after hitting .321/.359/.561 with 36 home runs, 33 doubles, 102 RBI, and 95 runs scored.
 The right-handed hitter got there by finishing with a flourish.
 Beltré slugged 21 of those 36 homers after the All-Star break, and the final two months of the regular season were especially good.